influxdata/docs-v2/content/influxdb/clustered/write-data/best-practices/data-lifecycle.md

                  INFLUXDB_IOX_GC_OBJECTSTORE_CUTOFF: '6h'
                  INFLUXDB_IOX_GC_PARQUETFILE_CUTOFF: '6h'
 ```

 {{% /expand %}}

 {{% expand "Custom backup window _without_ object storage versioning" %}}

-If you cannot make use of object versioning policies but still requires a backup
+If you cannot make use of object versioning policies but still require a backup
 window, configure the garbage collector to retain Parquet files for as long as
 your backup period requires.